Introduction: God Has Spoken Fully and Finally in His Son, 1-4

 1:5 For to which of the angels did God ever say, “You are my son!
 Today I have fathered you”?

 The rest of the chapter consists primarily of quotations from the OT.
 There are seven in all, just as there was a sevenfold description of the greatness of the Son at the beginning of the chapter.
 The OT quotations do not, however, match the earlier statement point by point.

-Heb 1:6 And again, when God brings his firstborn into the world, he says, “Let all God’s angels worship him.”
+1:6 But when he again brings his firstborn into the world, he says, “Let all the angels of God worship him!”